OneMadGypsy/upy-st7789/README.md

 <br />

 **.buffer:memoryview**
->Reference to the buffer that was supplied to the constructor
+>Reference to the buffer that was supplied to the constructor or `None` if no buffer was supplied.

 <br />